 Driving is inherently dangerous.
 According to the National Safety Council, 40,200 people died in vehicle collisions in 2016 alone.
 Those high numbers show us why car insurance is a good idea.
 They're also why states require drivers to have insurance before hitting the road.

 It can be hard to anticipate insurance rates when you're trying to figure out your total driving costs.
 Car payments stay fixed, title and gas prices go up steadily, but auto insurance premiums seem to randomly fluctuate.

-Luckily, it doesn't take a math wizard to have some idea what your costs will be.
-You just need to be knowledgeable about how insurance rates are calculated.
+Luckily, it doesn't take a math wizard to have some idea of what your costs will be.
+You just need to know how insurance rates are calculated.
 Premium calculations can seem like a dice roll, but in reality, they're fairly consistent.

 Is your car hiking up your premium?
 It doesn't hurt to compare quotes from several companies to find lower insurance rates.

 The safety of other drivers is important, too.
-Some cars are considered dangerous on the road, particularly to pedestrians and smaller cars.
+Some cars are considered dangerous on the road, especially to pedestrians and smaller cars.
 Expect to pay more in liability expenses if your large SUV could easily squash the hatchback in front of it.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.